jeLee6gi/streamlit_study/README.md

 1. Open a TCP port using `uberspace port add` and remember the port number it gives you.
 You can retrieve it later though using the command `uberspace port list`. **NB it might take a few minutes for the updated firewall rules to take effect and the port actually being available from the outside.
 More info here https://manual.uberspace.de/basics-ports/**

 2. Run the server specifying the port you opened and the Let's Encrypt-certificates that uberspace provided you with so the connection to your server is encrypted.
-Replace `${PORT}` with the port number uberspace opened for you and `${ASTEROID}` with the name you picked for you uberspace:
+Replace `${PORT}` with the port number uberspace opened for you and `${ASTEROID}` with the name you picked for your uberspace:

 ```
 streamlit run --server.port ${PORT} --server.sslCertFile ~/etc/certificates/${ASTEROID}.uber.space.crt --server.sslKeyFile ~/etc/certificates/${ASTEROID}.uber.space.key main.py config.yml